Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

+The derived $W_{2}$--KL correspondence should therefore not be regarded as a coincidence between two unrelated mathematical quantities.
+Rather, it expresses how the geometric cost associated with an external discretization operation appears as a local information-theoretic quantity on the statistical manifold.
+The resultant 2-Wasserstein distance naturally provides a characterization of the geometric distortion induced by the discretization, and allows a direct information-geometric interpretation.

-The discussed conceptual structure underlying the present transport-information-geometric framework is summarized in Fig.~\ref{fig:con}.
-The present framework offers a natural and minimal route to interpret discretization-induced nonlinearity in terms of information geometry.
-Possible alternative metrics or higher-order corrections may encode additional geometric structures; nevertheless, under the requirements of differentiability, quadratic approximability, and a controlled discretization limit, the present transport-information-geometric construction emerges as one of the most natural choices.
+The discussed conceptual structure underlying the present transport--information--geometric framework is summarized in Fig.~\ref{fig:con}.
+The framework provides a route to interpret discretization-induced distortion of local measure through the intersection of optimal transport and information geometry.